yokinanya/AIaW/docs/usage/file-parse.md

 - Document Parsing: Parse the content of documents (PDF, Word, Excel, PPT, etc.) and convert it to Markdown text.

 The first two plugins call the Whisper model through Huggingface🤗 Spaces, so they are free.
-The document parsing backend calls LlamaParse, which we also provide for free.
+Document parsing will be parsed locally or through the backend calling LlamaParse, depending on the document type, which we also provide for free.

 ## Type Matching Process